Pandalmation/InuKoi/README.md

 Web Application Development System Final Project

 Target User:
--Dog owners
+- Dog owners

 Vision:
--Our application aims to help dog owners find a potential mating partner for their dog, or just to make buddies with.
+- Our application aims to help dog owners find a potential mating partner for their dog, or just to make buddies with.

 Main Features:
--Swipe and Match System
+- Swipe and Match System
--Chat with matches
+- Chat with matches
--Post and share your dog photos online!
+- Post and share your dog photos online!
--Find nearby dogs in your area
+- Find nearby dogs in your area